-Visitors to Fort McHenry National Monument and Historic Shrine should begin at the Visitor Center.
-A short 10-minute orientation film is shown two times per hour: on the hour and half-past the hour throughout the day.
-Restrooms, exhibits and a gift shop are also located in the building.
+Visitors to Fort McHenry National Monument and Historic Shrine should begin at the Visitor and Education Center.
+A short 10-minute orientation film is shown every half hour beginning at 9:05 am.
+Restrooms, exhibits, and a gift shop are also located in the building.